Why you can trust Jerry

 If you cause a serious accident that injures one or more people, the state’s minimums of $25,000 per injury for one person, and $50,000 for bodily injury per accident, can disappear quickly if those injured require significant medical care.

 The same goes for the property damage limit. $25,000 may seem like a lot of money, but if you total another driver’s car, that might not even cover the car’s replacement costs, especially if it is new.
 If your limits are reached in any of these scenarios, you’ll have to pay out-of-pocket to cover any remaining costs.

 This means you should buy more than Mississippi’s minimum insurance laws require.
-True, you may be forking over more money right now, but driving around with more robust protection will protect other drivers and yourself, especially in a financial sense.
+True, you may be forking over more money right now, but driving around with more robust protection will protect other drivers and yourself.